Harley's origin was, for years, identical in the comics to the one seen in the Batman animated series.

 Harley was in many TV shows in the DCAU.
-She started in the Batman: the Animated Series and was also in the Batman Beyond, Superman the Animated Series, Static Shock, Gotham Girls and Justice League television shows.
+She started in the Batman: the Animated Series and also appeared in the Batman Beyond, Superman the Animated Series, Static Shock, Gotham Girls and the Justice League television shows.

 "Face it, Harl, this stinks - yer a certified nutso wanted by the law in over two dozen states - and hopelessly in love with a murderous, psychopathic clown". - Harley Quinn

 Harley's first ever appearance was in the episode "Joker's Favor."
 She has helped Joker in numerous crimes.
 She helped him try to blow up a bunch of police officers and detectives at a banquet in Gordon's Honor including James Gordon, Harvey Bullock and Rene Montoya.
 She then helped Joker poison a large portion of the fish in Gotham waters.
 Each fish had a smile like the Joker.
 The Joker wanted to sell his fish and even made a commercial but it was all a ruse for a darker purpose as he poisons and tries to kill several people in Gotham.
 It was at this time that we found out that Harley may have an allergic reaction to fish as after she eats one she vomits off camera.
 It could have been because of the Joker poison in the fish but Harley said she had a problem with fish before she even eats it.
 She was caught by Batman both times